-Ben is a litigator, but also a client advisor, and routinely advises companies and investors on regulatory and litigation issues involving product liability and environmental liability risks in various sectors, including tobacco products, food and beverage, and energy.
+Ben is a litigator, but also a client advisor, and routinely advises companies and investors on issues relating to product and environmental liability risks and disclosures across various sectors, including the financial services, tobacco, food and beverage, energy and mining sectors.

-Ben was named to Benchmark Litigation's "Under 40 Hot List" for 2017 and 2018, and in Legal 500 for Product Liability, Mass Tort and Class Action (2017-2019), where Ben's clients describe his client service as "exceptional" and praise his ability to "couple deep knowledge of science and law with fresh approaches" and commend him for being a "master at working with experts in a whole host of scientific and medical fields."
+Ben was named to Benchmark Litigation's "Under 40 Hot List" for 2017 and 2018, and has been named in the Legal 500 for Product Liability, Mass Tort and Class Action (2017-2021), where Ben's clients describe his client service as "exceptional," praise his ability to "couple deep knowledge of science and law with fresh approaches" and commend him for being a "master at working with experts in a whole host of scientific and medical fields."

 Ben's experience includes:

 - British American Tobacco (BAT) in United States v.
 Philip Morris et al., a civil racketeering (RICO) lawsuit filed by the US Department of Justice against the principal US tobacco companies and BAT, in which the government was seeking $280 billion in disgorgement of past profits and various injunctive remedies.
 BAT was dismissed from the case after a decade of litigation, including a nine-month trial in federal court in Washington, DC, on the grounds that US racketeering laws had no extraterritorial application

 - BAT in an antitrust class action in Kansas state court, where plaintiffs alleged an unlawful restraint of trade to fix the price of cigarettes sold in Kansas.
 Successfully prosecuted BAT's motion for summary judgment dismissing plaintiffs' claims